aflin/rampart/docs/source/rampart-server.rst

 Return values from server callback function.

-    * strings are copied from duktape to the buffer that will be returned to the client.
+    * Strings are copied from duktape to the buffer that will be returned to the client.

     * Wherever possible, buffers are passed by reference without copy to be